Take Me Back to Love Again

-"Take Me Back to Love Again" is a 1992 song by American singer-songwriter Kathy Sledge.
-It was written by Kenny Harris and Mark Holden, and was the first single from Sledge's first solo album, Heart (1992).
+"Take Me Back to Love Again" is a song by American singer-songwriter Kathy Sledge.
+It was written by Kenny Harris and Mark Holden, and was released in 1992 by Epic Records as the first single from Sledge's first solo album, Heart (1992).
 The producers were Charles Farrar and Troy Taylor.
 The single went to number-one on the US Billboard dance chart for one week.
-It did not make the Billboard Hot 100 but went to number 24 on the Billboard soul singles chart.
-In Europe, it peaked at number 62 on the UK Singles Chart and number 12 on the UK Dance Singles Chart.
+It did not make the Billboard Hot 100, but went to number 24 on the Billboard soul singles chart.
+In Europe, it peaked at number 62 on the UK Singles Chart, number 12 on the UK Dance Singles chart and number five on the UK Club Chart.

 Critical reception

 Craig Lytle from AllMusic noted that the song "has a progressive rhythm with flashbacks of disco".
-Larry Flick from Billboard wrote, "This festive, garage-vibed houser benefits from the maturing remix hand of Roger S., who takes it through six strong variations."
-He added, "Of course, the real reason to check this jam out is Sledge's instantly recognizable voice, which sounds as powerful as it did on classics like "We Are Family".
+Larry Flick from Billboard magazine wrote, "This festive, garage-vibed houser benefits from the maturing remix hand of Roger S., who takes it through six strong variations."
+He added, "Of course, the real reason to check this jam out is Sledge's instantly recognizable voice, which sounds as powerful as it did on classics like 'We Are Family'."

 John Martinucci from the Gavin Report said, "I find my ears gravitating toward the LP edit because it presents her soft-smooth vocals in a Jazz/Fusion setting.
 Check it out."
-Andy Beevers from Music Week commented, "Kathy Sledge of Sister Sledge fame has returned with a bang up-to-date single, the classy Roger Sanchez mixed Take Me Back To Love.
+Andy Beevers from Music Week commented, "Kathy Sledge of Sister Sledge fame has returned with a bang up-to-date single, the classy Roger Sanchez mixed 'Take Me Back to Love'.
 Import copies have already been filling garage-orientated dancefloors and the track is now getting a UK release."